 - 6 cups chicken broth

-- 2 medium zucchini (1 lb), cut into bite-sized cubes
+- 2 medium zucchini, cut into bite-sized cubes

 - 1/4 to 1/2 cup soft breadcrumbs (optional)

-- Drain the cannellini beans in a colander and rinse them lightly.
-Place all but 1/2 cup in the work bowl of a food processor and purée until smooth.
-Set aside both the purée and the reserved beans.
+- Drain the cannellini beans into a colander and rinse them thoroughly.
+Reserve 1/2 cup and add the remainder to the work bowl of a food processor.
+Purée until smooth and set aside.

-- After the soup has cooked for an hour, add the zucchini.
-If at this point you feel the soup needs thickening, stir in 1/4 cup of the soft breadcrumbs.
-Allow to cook for 5 minutes, check the thickness and add up to 1/4 cup additional breadcrumbs if desired.
-Cover and continue cooking for 30 minutes.
+- If you feel the soup needs additional thickening, stir in 1/4 cup of the soft breadcrumbs, cook for 5 minutes, check the thickness and add more (up to 1/4 cup additional) if desired.

-- At this point, the soup can stay on a very low heat to keep warm until ready to serve.
-About 10 minutes before serving, stir in the parsley.
+- The minestrone can be kept warm over very low heat until ready to serve.
+About 5 minutes before serving, stir in the parsley.